-Wassail Song - Laverton, Buckland William Bayliss

-Collected by Cecil Sharp 7-Apr-1909

-Sung by William Bayliss (63) at Laverton, Buckland, Glos
+Wassail Song - Laverton William Bayliss (as collected) Collected by Cecil Sharp 7-Apr-1909 Sung by William Bayliss (63) at Laverton, Buckland, Glos

-- 1. Wassail, O wassail, all over the town.
-Our toast it is white and our ale it is brown Our bowl it is made of the maypoli tree, With the wassailing bowl we'll drink to thee, Drink to thee, drink to thee, With the wassailing bowl we'll drink to thee. - 2.
-Here is to Cherry on his right cheek, Pray God send my master a good piece of beef, And a good piece of beef that may we all see; With the wassailing bowl we'll drink to thee.
-Drink to thee, drink to thee, With the wassailing bowl we'll drink to thee. - 3.
-Here is to Cherry on his right eye, Pray God send my master a good Christmas pie, And a good Christmas pie that may we all see With the wassailing bowl we'll drink to thee.
+1. Wassail, O wassail, all over the town, Our toast it is white and our ale it is brown Our bowl it is made of the maypoli tree, With the wassailing bowl we'll drink to thee, Drink to thee, drink to thee, With the wassailing bowl we'll drink to thee.

+2. Here is to Cherry on his right cheek, Pray God send my master a good piece of beef, And a good piece of beef that may we all see; With the wassailing bowl we'll drink to thee.
 Drink to thee, drink to thee, With the wassailing bowl we'll drink to thee.

-- 4. Here is to Cherry on his right ear Pray God send my master a happy New Year A happy new year as ever you see With the wassailing bowl we'll drink to thee.
-Drink to thee, drink to thee, With the wassailing bowl we'll drink to thee. - 5.
-Here is to Cherry on his right arm, May God send my master a good crop of corn, And a good crop of corn that may we all see With the wassailing bowl we'll drink to thee.
-Drink to thee, drink to thee, With the wassailing bowl we'll drink to thee. - 6.
-Here is to Cherry on his left ear, Pray God send my master a barrel of beer, And a barrel of beer that may we all see With the wassailing bowl we'll drink to thee, Drink to thee, drink to thee, With the wassailing bowl we'll drink to thee.
+3. Here is to Cherry on his right eye, Pray God send my master a good Christmas pie, And a good Christmas pie that may we all see With the wassailing bowl we'll drink to thee.
+Drink to thee, drink to thee, With the wassailing bowl we'll drink to thee.

+4. Here is to Cherry on his right earPray God send my master a happy New YearA happy new year as ever you seeWith the wassailing bowl we'll drink to thee.Drink to thee, drink to thee,With the wassailing bowl we'll drink to thee.
+5. Here is to Cherry on his right arm, May God send my master a good crop of corn, And a good crop of corn that may we all see With the wassailing bowl we'll drink to thee.
+Drink to thee, drink to thee, With the wassailing bowl we'll drink to thee.

+6. Here is to Cherry on his left ear,Pray God send my master a barrel of beer,And a barrel of beer that may we all seeWith the wassailing bowl we'll drink to thee,Drink to thee, drink to thee,With the wassailing bowl we'll drink to thee.

+Song as collected by Cecil Sharp

+Notes:
-Song for Singing prepared by GlosSongs.
-This is the same as the collected copy but transposed down to 'F' Source: Sharp manuscript ref FT2132, words from a typed page by Sharp FW2011 & FW2012 Notes:

-- 1. Sharps notes that 'Cherry' may be substituted with a favourite horse name - Sharp has typed the last three verses with '.....' in several places.
+Source: Sharp manuscript ref FT2132, words from a typed page by Sharp FW2011 & FW2012 1.
+Singer age was noted by Sharp.
+It appears from census records that Willam Bayliss lived in Laverton which is near Buckland.
+Sharp notes it as Buckland - 2.
+Sharps notes that 'Cherry' may be substituted with a favourite horse name - 3.
+Sharp has typed the last three verses with '.....' in several places.
 We have interpreted the dots as repeated patterns of each verse, as shown above.
-This looks most likely correct since Sharp, on one 'ditto' line has hand-written the expected repeated words and put 'write out' in the margin alongside the last 2 verses - We've been told by a Laverton resident that locally this is known as 'The Buckland Carol' Transcription prepared by VL Nov 2011/HT Nov 2011/Checked GCD Nov 2011
+This looks most likely correct since Sharp, on one 'ditto' line has hand-written the expected repeated words 4.
+We've been told by a Laverton resident that locally this is known as 'The Buckland Carol' Audit Transcription prepared by VL Nov 2011/HT Nov 2011/Checked GCD Nov 2011